Now that you have decided to pursue an HMO property investment strategy, the next step is to think about your tenants.

 Which one to choose?

-If you’re in two minds over which type of HMO suits you best, then why not get in touch with our HMO specialists at Sourced HMO Partner?
+If you’re in two minds over which type of HMO suits you best, then why not get in touch with our HMO specialists at Sourced Franchise?
 Our experts will help you make informed decisions that will boost your HMO portfolio, regardless of which strategy you settle on.
-Find out more about our Partner opportunity, by downloading our Sourced Partner Prospectus.
+To find out how Sourced Franchise can help you generate an income from HMOs, download your copy of our Sourced Network prospectus.